chrismalek/jsontoxml-cli/readme.md

 `GOOS=linux GOARCH=amd64 go build -o jsontoxml jsontoxml.go`

 There is NO need to install anything else but the artifact produced.
 The `-o jsontoxml` controls the executable name.
-So if you want the executable to be called 'superduper-jsontoxml' you would just use that for the `-o` parameters.
+So if you want the executable to be called `superduper-jsontoxml` you would just use that for the `-o` parameters.

-## Downlaods
+## Download

 See the downloads folder for cross compiled executables built with gox.